Ed.Square Construction update December 2019 page description goes here

 Liverpool councillor Nathan Hagarty, who was representing Liverpool mayor Wedny Waller, turned the first sod at the mixed-use community which is being built by local company Growthbuilt.

-Growthbuilt will construct a mix of Torrens Title and strata housing including 156 townhomes, 14 terracestyle homes and 14 urban lofts with private parking.
+Growthbuilt will construct a strata housing including 156 townhomes, 14 terracestyle homes and 14 urban lofts with private parking.

 Construction of the first 184 homes is expected to take 18 months with approximately 200 jobs expected to be created.